 All rooms come with a bed, desk, chair, dresser and a closet.
 All windows come with horizontal blinds.
 Sizes vary so if you want to purchase additional treatments you should wait until you move in and measure the exact size.
 There are many retailers within minutes of campus.

 Sharing a room with another person can sometimes result in situations that are stressful.
 If a student is having a roommate conflict, he or she can talk with the Resident Advisor, who can make suggestions and help mediate the conflict.
-Other resources are the Community Advisor and the Area Coordinator.
+Other resources are the Head Resident Advisor and a Professional Staff member assigned to the students area.
 If mediation does not help the situation, room switches are allowed, provided that space is available.
 Room changes should occur after the Office of Residence Life grants permission and will be allowed only during approved room change periods.

-We have Resident Advisors (RAs)/Community Advisors (CA’s) who live in our residence halls.
+We have Resident Advisors (RAs)/Head Resident Advisors (HRAs) who live in our residence halls.
 These are students who have undergone extensive training to become knowledgeable in the rules and regulations of the college and to create programs that educate and entertain.
-They are trained in CPR and First Aid as well.
-This is done for the safety of the residents.
-These student staff members are able and willing to talk to students, confidentially, about anything.
 They are trained to respond to many different situations and problems.
-In the event that there is something that they cannot personally handle, they are trained to either refer the students to the appropriate campus resources or contact professionals who will ensure the safety and well being of the students.
+In the event that there is something that they cannot personally handle, they are trained to either refer the students to the appropriate campus resources or contact professionals who will ensure the safety and well-being of the students.